-Long considered the music capital of the world as well as the birthplace of the waltz, Vienna has inspired and influenced countless musicians and artists throughout the centuries.
+Long considered the music capital of the world as well as the birthplace of the waltz, Vienna, Austria, located along the legendary Danube River, has inspired and influenced countless musicians and artists throughout the centuries.